 Notice: Making very sharp turns while trailering could cause the trailer to come in contact with the vehicle.
-Your vehicle could be damaged.
+The vehicle could be damaged.
 Avoid making very sharp turns while trailering.

-When you're turning with a trailer, make wider turns than normal.
-Do this so your trailer won't strike soft shoulders, curbs, road signs, trees or other objects.
+When turning with a trailer, make wider turns than normal.
+Do this so the trailer won't strike soft shoulders, curbs, road signs, trees or other objects.
 Avoid jerky or sudden maneuvers.
 Signal well in advance.